-An audit student attends classes but should not expect to participate in discussions or to have work or assignments graded.
-Audit students must seek permission from instructors before enrolling.
+An audit student attends classes but should not expect to have work or assignments graded.
+Audit students must complete an online application and seek permission from instructors before enrolling.
 No other admission requirements apply to audit students.
 Audit students will be evaluated each semester before being allowed to continue studies.

-ACADEMIC POLICIES FOR GRADUATE BIBLE PROGRAMS Graduation
+ACADEMIC POLICIES FOR GRADUATE THEOLOGY Graduation

-Candidates for degrees must make written application for graduation in the registrar's office during the first two weeks of the semester in which they plan to graduate.
+Candidates for degrees must make written application for graduation in the Registrar's Office during the first two weeks of the semester in which they plan to graduate.
 They must also meet with the Chair of the Graduate School of Theology during this same time to schedule the comprehensive examination.